Landing Page

 Types of Landing Pages

-Lead generation page — Collects contact information (name, email, phone) in exchange for a resource, consultation, or free trial.
+Lead generation page — Collects contact information in exchange for a resource, consultation, or free trial.
 Goal: generate a qualified lead.
+Typical CVR: 5–15% for cold traffic, 15–30% for warm.

 Sales / long-form page — Presents a complete argument for purchasing.
 Used for high-ticket offers where more information reduces risk.
 Can be 2,000–10,000 words.

 Squeeze page — Minimal design, one single field (email), used for list building.
-Highest possible conversion rate when done well (20–50%).
+Highest possible conversion rate when done well (20–50% for highly relevant offers).

 Message Match: The Single Most Important Principle